Welcome to the Worldwide Greathead family my One-Name Study - Person Page 175

 #4353, b. about 1756, d.
 1814

 Catherine Wood was born about 1756.3 She was the daughter of John Wood.
-She married Henry (Francis) Greathead, son of John Greathead and Mary Rainsden, on 25 March 1786 in St Hildas, South Shields, Durham, England.1,2,4 She died in 1814 in Limehouse, London, England.1,3 She was buried on 12 March 1814 in East London, London, England.1,3
+She married Henry (Francis) Greathead, son of John Greathead and Mary Rainsden, on 25 March 1786 in St Hilda, South Shields, Durham, England.1,2,4 Catherine died in 1814 in Limehouse, London, England.1,3 Catherine was buried on 12 March 1814 in East London, London, England.1,3

 Children of Catherine Wood and Henry (Francis) Greathead